XxxHolic (miniseries)

-xxxHolic (also known as CLAMP Drama xxxHOLiC (CLAMPドラマ ホリック〜xxxHOLiC〜, CLAMP Dorama Horikku)) is a 2013 Japanese supernatural dark fantasy drama miniseries based on the manga series of the same name.
-Written and illustrated by manga artist group CLAMP, the miniseries stars Anne Watanabe as Yuko Ichihara and Shōta Sometani as Kimihiro Watanuki.
-The miniseries was broadcast on Wowow from February 24, 2013, to April 16, 2013.
+xxxHolic (Note: Also known as CLAMP Drama xxxHOLiC (CLAMPドラマ ホリック〜xxxHOLiC〜, CLAMP Dorama Horikku)) is a 2013 Japanese supernatural dark fantasy drama miniseries based on the manga series of the same name by manga artist group CLAMP.
+The miniseries was written and directed by Keisuke Toyoshima with Jun Tsugita as a co-writer, and stars Anne Watanabe as Yuko Ichihara and Shōta Sometani as Kimihiro Watanuki.
+The miniseries was broadcast on Wowow between February 24 and April 16, 2013.

 Premise

 xxxHolic follows the story of Kimihiro Watanuki, a high school student that is plagued by ayakashi spirits, who stumbles upon a shop that grants wishes.
 He meets the owner, Yuko Ichihara, a mysterious and esoteric witch of many names.
 She offers to grant his wish to be rid of spirits, but for a price: to become Yuko's part-time cook and housekeeper.